totten/yass/README.txt

 name          STRING    A stable, symbolic name datastore     STRING 	The class which implements YASS_DataStore interface
-			"Memory", "LocalizedMemory", "GenericSQL", "ARMS" syncstore     STRING    The class which implements YASS_SyncStore interface "Memory", "LocalizedMemory", "GenericSQL", "ARMS" is_active     BOOLEAN   Whether the replica is currently in use is_joined     BOOLEAN   Whether the replica has gone through "join" process
+			"Memory", "LocalizedMemory", "GenericSQL", "ARMS" syncstore     STRING    The class which implements YASS_ISyncStore interface "Memory", "LocalizedMemory", "GenericSQL", "ARMS" is_active     BOOLEAN   Whether the replica is currently in use is_joined     BOOLEAN   Whether the replica has gone through "join" process